It’s a rather modern twist in an area once described as being of ‘unresolved enigma and dark secrets.’

 It’s a place to escape the mad rush of the world and largely the vision of one woman, Philippa Ryder of the Ryder family, owners of the Rempstone Estate on the Isle of Purbeck.
 Philippa founded the Burnbake site back in 1975 with her landowner husband Ben and his twin brother James.

 Then you would have found her working night and day to make it a success, doing everything from scrubbing the toilet block to checking in guests with the colour coded booking system.
-Today you may find her out on the water collecting samphire for the home cooking kitchen on site.
+Today, you may find her watering the plants at Burnbake and planting greenery, to keep our site looking immaculate.

 “I never worked so hard in my life when we set out,” Philippa explains.
 “When I look back at it now, I wonder how we did it all.
 It has been an amazing journey.”

 The land that now houses the campsite and lodges was originally a patch of burnt out heathland, known for centuries as Burnbake.
 With trees planted for shade in the hot summer days, it was the start of many subtle changes.